Supermagnum/double-gain/README.md

 Aisler PCB boards:
 https://aisler.net/p/GQFXIAWJ
-They have all the parts too, it's included with the link
+They have all the parts too, it's included with the link.
+Note: install jumpers across C5 and C9 as these condesators is not needed.

 Gerber files for PCB production: https://github.com/Supermagnum/double-gain/tree/main/gerbers